tomduck/pandoc-eqnos/README.md

 </div>
 ~~~

 The equation and its number are wrapped in a `<div></div>` with an `id` for linking and with class `eqnos` to allow for css styling.
-The number is in a separate span from the equation and is floated right.
+The number is in a separate span from the equation and is positioned right.

 ### Docx Output ###